 We may decide to share personal testimonies / images of adults and children who are our beneficiaries.
-Before we take or obtain images of children, the carer / parent and the child (if able to) must consent to us taking or having their image, storing it and sharing it publicly.
+Before we take or obtain images of children, the carer / parent and the child (if able to) must consent to us records#:~:text=The%20retention%20period%20for%20records,years%20with%20appropriate%20review%20periods.
+23 NSPCC (2022) Child Protection Records, Retention and Storage https://learning.nspcc.org.uk/media/1442/child-protection-records-retention-and-storage-guidelines.pdf taking or having their image, storing it and sharing it publicly.
 Similarly, we need the same consent to store and process images of adults and any associated personal testimony.
 We musty store images and testimonies in line with data protection law.